Compadre Zoysia Characteristics

 Credit and acknowledgment:

 Special thanks to Peter Harrison, Principal Scientist of Above Capricorn for his assistance with this article, and for supplying the picture.
-Above Capricorn promotes and supplies Compadre Zoysia in Australia.
+Above Capricorn promotes and supplies Compadre Zoysia into all states in Australia.